Azure/video-analyzer/edge-modules/sources/readme.md

 # Video sources to be used with Azure Video Analyzer

-This folder contains a set of docker containers that can be used in conjunction with Azure Video Analyzer
+This folder contains a set of docker containers that can simulate a live video source for use with Azure Video Analyzer

 ## Contents